DannyCool46/alx-low_level_programming/0x02-functions_nested_loops/README.md

 #!/bin/bash
-file 5 Write a function that prints the sign of a number.
+file 5 Write a function that computes the absolute value of an integer.